-The proposed Best Practice is brought before the next scheduled meeting of the Committee as long as it has been presented to the Committee 30 days in advance of the meeting.
+The proposed Best Practice is brought before the next scheduled meeting of the Committee.
 This enables Committee members and their stakeholder group to review the proposal for discussion.
 The Committee reviews and discusses the proposal and decides whether it will be dismissed or considered for Best Practices designation.
-If the Committee agrees to consider the practice, as task team is formed and a transaction record is created.
+If the Committee agrees to consider the practice, a task team is formed and a transaction record is created.

 The Task Team forwards the proposed Best Practice to the full Committee for consideration.
 In order to give each stakeholder group an opportunity to review the proposal, the Task Team must submit the proposed Best Practice at least 30 days before the next scheduled meeting.
 However, the Task Team is encouraged to submit as soon as possible for review by the full Committee.
-Each Stakeholder Primary is responsible for taking the proposal to their respective constituent group for review and position development.
-Each stakeholder group is asked to submit any questions, comments, concerns they may have with the proposed Best Practice before the next scheduled meeting convenes.
+Each stakeholder primary is responsible for taking the proposal to their respective constituent group for review and position development.
+Each stakeholder group is asked to submit any questions, comments, or concerns they may have with the proposed Best Practice before the next scheduled meeting convenes.

 During the next scheduled meeting, the Task Team presents the proposed practice, which is comprehensively reviewed and discussed.
 The Committee decides whether the proposal is presented to the Board as a proposed Best Practice or whether it should go back to the Task Team for further consideration.
-It is not unusual for the practice to be sent back
+It is not unusual for the practice to be sent back to the Task Team.